learnbyexample/cli-computing/cli_computing.md

 # Preface

 This book aims to teach Linux command line tools and Shell Scripting for beginner to intermediate level users.
-The focus is towards managing your files and performing text processing tasks.
-Topics like system administration and networking won't be discussed, but some details might get covered in future versions of this book.
+The main focus is towards managing your files and performing text processing tasks.
+Topics like system administration and networking won't be discussed.

 ## Prerequisites

 You should be familiar with basic computer usage, know fundamental terms like files and directories, how to install programs and so on.
 You should also be already comfortable with programming basics like variables, loops and functions.

 In terms of software, you should have access to the `GNU bash` shell and commonly used Linux command line tools.
 This could be as part of a Linux distribution or via other means such as a Virtual Machine, WSL (Windows Subsystem for Linux) and so on.
-More details about the working environment will be discussed in the introductory chapters.
+More details about the expected working environment will be discussed in the introductory chapters.

-You are also expected to get comfortable with reading manuals, searching online, visiting external links provided for further reading, tinkering with illustrated examples, asking for help when you are stuck and so on.
+You are also expected to get comfortable with reading manuals, searching online, visiting external links provided for further reading, tinkering with the illustrated examples, asking for help when you are stuck and so on.
 In other words, be proactive and curious instead of just consuming the content passively.

 See my curated list on [Linux CLI and Shell Scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) for more learning resources.